 Another area of concern is door-to-door sales.
 Some sellers use deceptive practices in order to sell magazines.
 Some people selling magazine subscriptions will say anything to get inside your home.

-State law requires that sellers give you their name, the name of the company, and the type of product or service being offered for sale.
+Door-to-door sellers should give you their name, the name of the company, and the type of product or service being offered for sale.
 Sellers might misrepresent themselves, saying they are involved in contests or scholarship competitions, when the main objective is to make a sale.
 Some door-to-door sellers are very good at persuading you to buy products you do not really need.
 These sellers try to pick up clues about what hobbies and interests you have by looking at things in your home.
 They work that into their sales pitch and try to promote specific magazines.
 Other sellers falsely tell you they have sold magazines to a neighbor in order to gain credibility.

-If you are interested in buying a magazine subscription make sure the seller gives you the total price, including tax, and any credit or finance charges.
+If you are interested in buying a magazine subscription, make sure the seller gives you the total price, including tax, and any credit or finance charges.
 Also be sure any special conditions and payment schedules are clearly described.

 The contract should include:

 Remember, any paper you sign can be a legally binding contract.

 Telephone sales (Wis.
 Adm.
 Code Ch.
 ATCP 127, subchapter II)